- The National Rifle Association, roiled by infighting and near-constant swirling controversy, suffers from profligate spending, per report

 [LaPierre foe Oliver] North has said that Mr. Brewer’s bills were “draining N.R.A. cash at mind-boggling speed.”
 But Mr. Cooper is also expensive, charging $1,350 an hour, compared with $1,400 for Mr. Brewer, people with knowledge of the billing said.

-While the details of the squabble are fascinating, a deeper point remains: has anyone at NRA asked if $1,350 per hour in legal billing should be considered acceptable?
+While the details of the squabble are fascinating, a deeper point remains: legal billing best practices.
+Has anyone at NRA asked if $1,350 per hour in legal billing should be considered acceptable?

 Unfortunately for the NRA, wringing hands can’t lower legal bills.

-At Bodhala, the leading tech platform enabling corporate legal teams to analyze and optimize their spend, we built a one-of-a-kind data set that employs machine learning to give GCs and CFOs the advanced tools to understand not just the what of their legal spend, but the why.
+At Bodhala, the leading tech platform enabling corporate legal teams to analyze and optimize their spend, we built a one-of-a-kind data set that employs machine learning to provide general counsels and CFOs with transparency around not only the what of their legal spend, but the why.

 We’ve found that with our clients, and almost certainly as is the case with the NRA, few have the tools necessary to understand the real value of the spend, or why.
 Bodhala changes that equation.